conan-io/docs/tutorial/creating_packages/create_your_first_package.rst

   the Conan ``settings`` and ``options`` to CMake syntax.
 The ``CMakeDeps`` generator is added for completeness, but it is not strictly necessary until ``requires`` are added to the recipe.

-* The ``build()`` method uses the ``CMake`` wrapper to call CMake commands, it is a thin layer that will manage to pass in this case the ``-DCMAKE_TOOLCHAIN_FILE=conan_toolchain.cmake`` argument.
+* The ``build()`` method uses the ``CMake`` wrapper to call CMake commands.
+It is a thin layer that, in this case,
+  will pass the ``-DCMAKE_TOOLCHAIN_FILE=conan_toolchain.cmake`` argument.
 It will configure the project and build it from source.

 * The ``package()`` method copies artifacts (headers, libs) from the build folder to the final package folder.
-It can be done with bare "copy" commands, but in this case, it is leveraging the already existing CMake install functionality (if the CMakeLists.txt didn't implement it, it is easy to write an equivalent using the :ref:`copy() tool<conan_tools_files_copy>` in the ``package()`` method.
+It can be done with bare "copy" commands, but in this case, it is leveraging the already existing CMake install functionality.
+If the CMakeLists.txt didn't implement it, it would be easy to write an equivalent using the :ref:`copy() tool<conan_tools_files_copy>` in the ``package()`` method.

 * Finally, the ``package_info()`` method defines that consumers must link with a "hello" library when using this package.
-Other information as include or lib paths can be defined as well.
+Other information such as include or lib paths can be defined, as well.
 This information is used for files created by generators (as ``CMakeDeps``) to be used by consumers.
-  This is generic information about the current package, and is available to the consumers irrespective of the build system they are using and irrespective of the build system we have used in the ``build()`` method
+  This is generic information about the current package, and is available to the consumers irrespective of the build system they are using and irrespective of the build system we have used in the ``build()`` method.

 The **test_package** folder is not critical now for understanding how packages are created.
 The important bits are:

-* **test_package** folder is different from unit or integration tests.
+* The **test_package** folder is different from unit or integration tests.
 These tests are "package" tests, and validate that the package is properly created and that the package consumers will be able to link against it and reuse it.

-* It is a small Conan project itself, it contains its ``conanfile.py``, and its source code including build scripts, that depends on the package being created, and builds and executes a small application that requires the library in the package.
+* It is a small Conan project itself.
+It contains its own ``conanfile.py`` and its source code including build scripts, that depends on the package being created, and builds and executes a small application that requires the library in the package.